Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Problem Formulation

-Furthermore, two continuous variables $u_i^{0,k}$ and $v_i^{0,k}$ are introduced to represent the remaining load of packages (measured in kilograms) and battery power (measured in kilowatt-hours) of ADV $k$ immediately after visiting node $i$.
-Specifically, for any ADV $k$ out for delivery, its starting state of charge, $v_O^{0,k}$, at the depot is assumed to be equal to the battery capacity $E$, while the ending load, $u_D^{0,k}$, when returning to the depot is fixed at $0$.
-The en-route energy consumption rate of ADVs may vary depending on the load of packages \citep{xia2023branch}.
-Let function $P(u)$ denote the per-unit distance energy consumption rate of ADVs with a carrying load of $u$.
-Then, the energy consumption of one ADV traveling from node $i$ to $j$ with load $u_i$ equals to $P( u_i ) \cdot d_{ij}$, where $d_{ij}$ represents the distance traveled between the nodes.
-Therefore, the reduction of package loads and battery state of charge of each ADV through the delivery tours can be captured by the following constraints:
+Furthermore, two continuous variables $u_i^{0,k}$ and $v_i^{0,k}$ are introduced to represent the remaining load of packages (measured in kilograms) and battery power (measured in kilowatt-hours) of drone $k$ immediately after visiting node $i$.
+Specifically, for any drone $k$ out for delivery, its starting state of charge, $v_O^{0,k}$, at the depot is assumed to be equal to the battery capacity $E$, while the ending load, $u_D^{0,k}$, when returning to the depot is fixed at $0$.
+The en-route energy consumption rate of drones may vary depending on the load of packages \citep{xia2023branch}.
+Let function $P(u)$ denote the per-unit distance energy consumption rate of drones with a carrying load of $u$.
+Then, the energy consumption of one drone traveling from node $i$ to $j$ with load $u_i$ equals to $P( u_i ) \cdot d_{ij}$, where $d_{ij}$ represents the distance traveled between the nodes.
+Therefore, the reduction of package loads and battery state of charge of each drone through the delivery tours can be captured by the following constraints:

-Constraints \eqref{1st-con5} and \eqref{1st-con7} monitor the reduction of package weights and battery power carried by ADVs during the delivery tours.
-Constraints \eqref{1st-con6} and \eqref{1st-con8} ensure that carried packages and energy consumption of each delivery tour do not exceed ADVs' load capacity and battery capacity, respectively.
-Together, these four constraints serve as subtour elimination measures \citep{toth2002vehicle}, ensuring a single, coherent route of delivery for each ADV.
+Constraints \eqref{1st-con5} and \eqref{1st-con7} monitor the reduction of package weights and battery power carried by drones during the delivery tours.
+Constraints \eqref{1st-con6} and \eqref{1st-con8} ensure that carried packages and energy consumption of each delivery tour do not exceed drones' load capacity and battery capacity, respectively.
+Together, these four constraints serve as subtour elimination measures \citep{toth2002vehicle}, ensuring a single, coherent route of delivery for each drone.